paunik/ScrollMagic/Understanding : Basics.md

 ```

 ### Scene Control Methods
-Setting up the scene is great and all but now we need to really get down to business and control it.
+Setting up the scene is great and all, but now we need to get down to business and control it.
 This is where ScrollMagic's [Scene Control Methods](http://janpaepke.github.io/ScrollMagic/docs/ScrollScene.html#toc3) come into play.
-We can add these control methods to our scene's individually if we'd like.
+We can add these control methods to our scene's individually like so…

 ```javascript
 var scene = new ScrollScene({